DISCLAIMER: The following content may have some affiliate links in which I receive a commission from said links.

 Ying Ning – The story became somewhat dragging and repetitive toward the middle and somewhat in the ending parts but I forgave them because somehow the story still made sense.
 I actually liked the chemistry between June and Zhao Yi–like I said in the other review.
 It was really cute between them at first and then there was some bitterness.
 Not too bad at all.

 Fen Die – What made this one standing fourth though it was supposed to be one of my most anticipated was its stupidity with dragging on and on about believing too much what the dreams were implying.
 YES, it could be true and could hint at the future.
 BUT I felt Fen Die relied so deeply on the dreams to tell her things or let her decide that it was way too pathetic for me to endure.
 Eddie and Esther still had great chemistry but the story was a bit weak to endure.
 Not to mention how the ending was a bit weak–to say the least.
 Though it was a happy ending and it did show how Wang Feng was able to see through their true love and let go but it was too much of a rush.

 Yi Qian – Kind of refreshing idea like I said in the other review with the reversed role of letting the girl accepting the guy.
 However, the plot became sort of weak in the later parts.
-Though there were some comedic moments but it could not make up for the ending.
+Though there were some comedic moments, it could not make up for the ending.
 Too fast and too ‘whatever’ to forgive.

 Luo Sha Hai Shi – It was way too obvious from the individual review that I didn’t like it.
-Or more like was really disappointed in it.
-Regardless how it became so tragic (as most Liao Zhai stories should be) near the end, I could not make myself move it up from the list.
+Or more like I was really disappointed in it.
+Regardless of how it became so tragic (as most Liao Zhai stories should be) near the end, I could not make myself move it up from the list.
 It was too dragging to endure.
-Not to mention though it was a happy ending but it was just too much of a disappointment with the plot and characterization as I said before in the other review.
+Not to mention though it was a happy ending, it was just too much of a disappointment with the plot and characterization as I said before in the other review.